Skip to main content

 Troubleshooting

-Ensure the bounty label exists in your repository and the GitHub app is installed with proper permissions.
+Ensure you have write access to the repository and the GitHub app is installed with proper permissions.

 Check that the bounty.new GitHub app has read/write access to issues and pull requests.